Infinidat/infi.clickhouse_orm/docs/field_options.md

     engine = Memory()
     ...
 ```
 When creating a model instance, any fields you do not specify get their default value.
-Fields that use a default expression are assigned a sentinel value of `infi.clickhouse_orm.utils.NO_VALUE` instead.
+Fields that use a default expression are assigned a sentinel value of `clickhouse_orm.utils.NO_VALUE` instead.
 For example:
 ```python
 >>> event = Event()
 >>> print(event.to_dict())